kelvinobuvie/kelvinobuvie/README.md

 I enjoy crafting intuitive user interfaces, solving real-world problems, and designing products that are both functional and beautiful.
 My approach blends design thinking with engineering logic—bringing clarity, precision, and energy to everything I create.

 - 🌱 Currently learning: **Backend Development (Python, C#, APIs, Databases)**
+- 👬 I’m looking to collaborate on anything exciting
 - 🔭 Working on: **A full-stack API project to simplify and accelerate payments**
 - 🌍 Languages: **HTML, CSS, JavaScript, Python, C#**
 - 📫 How to reach me: **kelvinobuvie@gmail.com** or [LinkedIn](https://www.linkedin.com/in/kelvin-obuvie/)